Writing a Vision Statement: The Why

 Spread ideas. – TED

-A mission statement explains how a company plans to accomplish its vision.
-It is operational, procedural, actionable, realistic, and coincides with the steps and hierarchy for success.
-As opposed to vision, “mission” has everything to do with doing; and mission statements have everything to do with what the company will do to make the world a better place.
+Mission statements turn vision statements into action and should focus on the business’s more tactical aspects.
+TED’s vision of changing the world through the power of ideas is put into action at its events where big thinkers and idea-generators share their perspectives.
+A company’s mission should be operational, procedural, actionable, realistic, and coincides with the steps and hierarchy for success.
+And unlike a company’s vision, the “mission” has everything to do with doing – and mission statements have everything to do with what the company will do to make the world a better place.

-- On length – While many companies favor the one-liner approach, vision and mission statements can be as long as a couple paragraphs.
-Take Apple’s vision and mission, shared on the Panmore Institute.
+- On length: While many companies favor the one-liner approach, vision and mission statements can be as long as a couple paragraphs.